Privacy Statement

 II.
 Purpose

-The purpose of this policy is to protect the privacy of your personal information is important to Luther College.
+The purpose of this policy is to protect the privacy of individuals who share personal data with us.
 We respect your right to privacy and recognize our obligation to keep information about you secure and confidential.
+We collect, use, store, and dispose of the information we collect in accordance with relevant laws and regulations including, but not limited to the Family Educational Rights and Privacy Act, the Gramm-Leach-Bliley Act, and the European Union’s General Data Protection Regulation (GDPR).
+By using our sites and services, you are consenting to our collection and use of information in accordance with this Privacy Policy.
 We have implemented appropriate technological safeguards and usage policies to ensure that the personal information you submit to Luther College is used only for official college business.

 III.
 Scope